Lucky loser Potapova makes history with Madrid Open semi-final run

 Sign up now: Get the biggest sports news in your inbox

-April 29 - Anastasia Potapova has turned tennis heartbreak into history by becoming the first lucky loser to reach a WTA 1000 semi-final after her thrilling 6-1 6-7(4) 6-3 victory over Karolina Pliskova at the Madrid Open on Wednesday.
+April 29 - Anastasia Potapova turned tennis heartbreak into history by becoming the first lucky loser to reach a WTA 1000 semi-final with her thrilling 6-1 6-7(4) 6-3 victory over Karolina Pliskova at the Madrid Open on Wednesday.

-The Russian-born Austrian, who lost in qualifying last week, has capitalised on her unexpected main draw entry, stunning former world number one Pliskova in a roller-coaster clash despite squandering three match points.
+The Russian-born Austrian, who lost in qualifying last week, has capitalised on her unexpected main draw entry and stunned former world number one Pliskova in a roller-coaster clash despite squandering three match points.

 Potapova's run has included impressive victories over former French Open champion Jelena Ostapenko and world number two Elena Rybakina.

-When asked if she thought she would be in the final four after that qualifying loss, the unseeded Potapova said: "No, I wouldn't, for any money and anything.
+Asked if she had thought she would be in the final four after her qualifying loss, the unseeded Potapova said: "No, I wouldn't, for any money and anything.

 "That's what makes our sport beautiful.
 I was given a second chance and now I'm here.